University of Arkansas: Track and field

-Women's Athletics
+Women's athletics

-The women teams at the University of Arkansas are also referred to as Razorbacks.
+The women's teams at the University of Arkansas are also referred to as the Razorbacks.
 There are 11 varsity women sports: basketball, cross country, indoor and outdoor track, golf, gymnastics, soccer, softball, swimming & diving, tennis, and volleyball.
-Among the most successful women teams are volleyball with 11 SEC Western Division titles; cross country with more SEC championships than any member institution; basketball with 12 postseason appearances in 30 years, including the 1998 NCAA Final Four; track & field with six SEC titles and the first back-to-back women's SEC triple crowns; and gymnastics, nationally ranked since the start of the program in 2002 with five NCAA Women's Gymnastics Championship appearances.
+Among the most successful women's teams are volleyball, with 11 SEC Western Division titles; cross country, with more SEC championships than any member institution; basketball, with 12 postseason appearances in 30 years, including the 1998 NCAA Final Four; track & field, with six SEC titles and the first back-to-back women's SEC triple crowns; and gymnastics, nationally ranked since the start of the program in 2002, with five NCAA Women's Gymnastics Championship appearances.
 Sprinter Veronica Campbell was the first Razorback woman to win a gold medal in the Olympics, with marathoner Deena Kastor, an alumna, bringing home a bronze medal in 2004.

-Gymnastics: In 2019, Jordyn Wieber was hired as the University of Arkansas head coach, following the retirement of Mark Cook.
-Wieber has a very impressive background, as she was one of the "Fierce Five," in the 2012 Summer Olympics.
+In 2019, Jordyn Wieber was hired as the University of Arkansas head coach, following the retirement of Mark Cook.
+Wieber was one of the "Fierce Five" in the 2012 Summer Olympics.
 The gymnastics team, referred to as the GymBacks, practice at the Bev Lewis Center for Women's Athletics and compete in Barnhill Arena.
 As for the 2020 season, the team now holds seven beam titles and nine floor titles.
 The GymBacks started the 2020 season ranked #19 by the Women's Collegiate Gymnastics Association.
 This is the 14th year in a row the gymnastics team has been ranked in the top 20.

-Volleyball: The Razorback volleyball team practices and plays in the legendary Barnhill Arena, which used to house the men's and women's basketball teams before moving to Bud Walton Arena in 1993.
-The team is currently coached by Jason Watson who was hired in 2016 after Robert Pulliza, one of the nation's top recruiters, resigned from his head coaching position in 2015.
-Before Pulliza took over for Chris Poole in 2008, Poole's team had won 11 SEC Western Division titles from their inaugural season in 1994.
-As of 2013, the volleyball team has made 11 NCAA Tournament appearances.
+The Razorback volleyball team practices and plays in the legendary Barnhill Arena, which used to house the men's and women's basketball teams before moving to Bud Walton Arena in 1993.
+As of 2013, the volleyball team had made 11 NCAA Tournament appearances.
 In 2015, the Razorbacks were one of just three teams ranked top 10 nationally in both hitting percentage and opponent hitting percentage.
 In more recent years, four Razorback volleyball players were invited to the US Women's Volleyball tryouts in February 2020.

-Swim and Dive: The women's swim and dive team is coached by Neil Harper, who became head coach in 2016.
-During Harper's first season with the Razorbacks, the swim and dive team placed 11th at the SEC Conference Championship and during his second season, the team placed 10th.
+In 2016, the swim and dive team placed 11th at the SEC Conference Championship and, the following year, the team placed 10th.
 The 2020–21 season was kicked off on November 7, with the team facing the Missouri Tigers.
 There were fourteen events held that day and the Razorbacks won seven of them.
 The impressive Brooke Schultz, earned NCAA Zone qualifying scores on the 3-meter and 1-meter springboard events.